stu-bell/singalong/README.md

 # TODO

 ## Next
+- don't show text on screen until next timestamp is only a few seconds away (so no text shown during instrumentals)
 - plane rotation for scenarios where projector isn't in line with projector screen? toggle a slider on the X and Y axis to tilt the plan of the lyrics container??
 Could show the sliders when in resize mode
 - offline usage with service worker